cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/mentoring-advising-training-resources-google-doc-link-archive-aug-22.md

 This is the most established program in the country with extensive programming and training for faculty and for facilitators.
 Evidence is shown in a randomized controlled trial with 283 mentor-mentee pairings from 16 institutions (see [here](https://journals.lww.com/academicmedicine/Fulltext/2014/05000/Training_Mentors_of_Clinical_and_Translational.26.aspx) for paper and here for a [summary](https://cimerproject.org/#/curricula/recruiting) of results).
 For types of training offered see [here](https://cimerproject.org/#/services/training).
 Extensive [facilitator guides](https://health.usf.edu/medicine/mdprogram/rise/scholarsresources/~/media/FBB05459BD6B4396BB76725C85BAFF9E.ashx) are available that include case studies.
 [Packaged training materials](https://cimerproject.org/#/completeCurricula/mentor) are available by field, as well as [guidelines for planning](https://cimerproject.org/#/curricula/planning).
 Evaluation resources from CIMER can be found [here](https://cimerproject.org/#/evaluation/mentor-training).

 [2\.
 Mentoring Skills Workshop (Stanford School of Medicine)](http://med.stanford.edu/academy/programs/mentoring-skills-workshop-series.html)

-They have 3 different programs to support good mentoring and advising practices:
+They have several different programs to support good mentoring and advising practices:

-Advising award (typically accompanied by a small amount of money)
+Advising award

 Coaching services: Coaching services are between a senior mentor and participants.
 Senior mentors are volunteers that they recruit.
 Typically two types of participants take advantage of this service: mentors who are already doing a really good job and mentors who because of low performance are referred to them.
 They would love for more folks to take advantage of this service before they are referred to them.